canalplus/rx-player/doc/Getting_Started/Tutorials/Selecting_a_Track.md

 The RxPlayer has an advanced API when it comes to track selection:

-- You can list the available audio, video and/or text tracks and chose one of them

-- You can disable the current video and / or text track
+You can list, change, enable or disable video audio and text tracks for either what is currently being played or any other [Period](../Glossary.md#period) in the current content.

-Because the RxPlayer declares multiple APIs to allow those different use cases, the track selection API can seem intimidating and confusing at first.
+Because the RxPlayer's track API tries to be complete and flexible, it can feel intimidating at first.

-This tutorial will help you understand what your options are, why you would use an API instead of another one and how to use them.
+This tutorial will help you understand what your options are, why you would use an API instead of another and how to use them.

 ## What is a "track"?

 We should first agree on what is a track, as a concept.
 Let's take for example an italian film presented to an english-speaking audience.